Think Twice Before You Invest in This Pot ETF

 After starting with only $5 million, the ETF attracted more than $350 million in just over a month.

-If you’ve followed the stock recommendations of some of my Oxford Club colleagues, you made some big money in marijuana stocks in 2018.
+If you’ve followed the stock recommendations of my colleagues, you made some big money in marijuana stocks in 2018.

 Still, buying pot stocks – especially in the U.S. – is riskier than, say, investing in a fast-growing tech company.